 - Delivery of the Police and Crime Plan

 The ACE liaises with the Police and Crime Panel to ensure the support and oversight of the PCC’s work.
-She also advises on continuous improvements to standards and ethics at a senior level.
+She also advises on continuous improvements of standards and ethics at a senior level.

 Rachelle Kipling is the Commissioner’s Officer for Victims in Cleveland.
-However, she has taken up the role of ACE to cover for Lisa Oldroyd while she works as Acting PCC.
-Rachelle will serve as ACE until an agreed date after the 2021 PCC election.
+However, she has taken up the role of ACE to cover for Lisa Oldroyd while Lisa works as Acting Chief Executive.

 Criminal justice and/or victims commissioning and partnerships

 Supporting victims and reducing re-offending are key PCC commitments.
-Therefore, staff members commission and work with a range of local organisations on both priorities.
+Therefore, staff members commission and work with a range of local organisations to do both.

-Victim services commissioned by the OPCC include the Victim Care and Advice Service.
-It provides emotional and practical support to vulnerable victims of crime.
+Victim services commissioned by the OPCC include the Victim Care and Advice Service (VCAS. ) It provides emotional and practical support to the most vulnerable victims of crime.

 A range of specialist services support victims of domestic violence, sexual violence and illegal cultural harms.

 The OPCC organises and supports a number of multi-agency groups, chaired by the PCC.
-Groups work in partnership to make sure they are offering end-to-end services to support victims and witnesses, to rehabilitate offenders and reduce re-offending.
+Groups work to make sure they are offering end-to-end services to support victims and witnesses, rehabilitate offenders and reduce re-offending.

 Commissioner’s Officer for Victims – Vacant